-ARDS is considered the most common cause of non-cardiogenic pulmonary edema, which is defined clinically by the presence of pulmonary infiltrates due to alveolar fluid accumulation, without evidence suggestive of a cardiogenic etiology.
+ARDS is considered the most common cause of non-cardiogenic pulmonary edema.
+It is clinically defined by the presence of pulmonary infiltrates due to alveolar fluid accumulation, without evidence suggestive of a cardiogenic etiology.

-Therefore, the main cause of pulmonary edema in ARDS is the alveolar-capillary membrane damage which becomes leaky, allowing the exudation of fluid rich in protein into the interstitial and alveolar spaces, leading to reduced diffusing capacity, shortness of breath and hypoxemia.
+Therefore, the main cause of pulmonary edema in ARDS is the damage to the alveolar-capillary membrane, which becomes leaky, allowing fluid rich in protein to exit into the interstitial and alveolar spaces.
+This leads to reduced diffusing capacity, shortness of breath and hypoxemia.

 Etiology of ARDS

 ARDS is a type of respiratory failure that can be seen in a variety of clinical disorders that affect the lungs either directly or indirectly.
 The risk of ARDS increases in a patient with multiple predisposing clinical conditions, e.g., the risk increases from 25 % in a patient with severe trauma, to 56 % in a patient with severe trauma and sepsis.

 Sepsis is considered the most common cause of ARDS and should be suspected in any patient predisposed to severe and serious infections.
 Other common causes of ARDS are listed in the table below.

 Pathophysiology of ARDS

 Discussing the normal physiological basis is fundamental in understanding how the ARDS causes pulmonary edema.

 There are two main extravascular spaces in the lungs: